 There are feed-level labels as well, such as information hubs and information panels that are displayed prominently on platforms without being attached to particular posts.
 The banners shown on Twitter, Facebook, Instagram ahead of the 2020 U.S. elections, which linked to election resources, are one prominent example.
 Other feed-level labels only appear when triggered by search.
 These can take the form of both credibility and contextual labels.
 Google, for example, highlights a fact-check if a query matches a fact-check in the ClaimReview database.
 And on Pinterest, merely searching for a keyword related to a misinformation-prone topic like “census” results in a banner linking to additional information.

-Finally, in some cases, platforms don’t depend on labels, removal, ranking, or friction and instead aim to promote digital literacy education either using embedded digital literacy educators and fact-checkers or outside of a platform environment entirely.
+Finally, in some cases, platforms don’t depend on labels, removal, or ranking, and instead aim to promote digital literacy education either using embedded digital literacy educators and fact-checkers or outside of a platform environment entirely.
 This tactic is particularly useful in closed messaging environments where content can’t be easily monitored for privacy reasons.
 For this reason, platforms like WhatsApp have announced funding for seven fact-checking organizations groups to embed themselves in groups and find other relational approaches to promote credibility.
-They have also embedded search features like “Search the Web” within the platform to enable users to research messages for themselves.
 In other cases, the intervention involves direct support of partner sources identified by a platform as credible to create ads or other content to be amplified to users.

 3. What are the intervention sources?